From Unnamed Slave To 1st African American Published Author

 In honor of Women's History Month, I thought it would be interesting to research and share a little known fact about an African American woman author.
-Then I thought, hey why not take it all the way back and find out who the very first African American woman author on record was.
+Then I thought, hey why not take it all the way back and find out who the very first African American woman author on record is.
 That search brought me to Phillis Wheatley (ca. 1753-1784).

 John Wheatley’s daughter, Mary decided to teach Phillis to read.
 Sixteen months later, Phillis could read the Bible, Greek and Latin classics, and British literature.
 At age fourteen, Wheatley began to write poetry, publishing her first poem in 1767.
 Publication of An Elegiac Poem, on the Death of the Celebrated Divine George Whitefield in 1770 brought her great notoriety.
 In 1773, an 18 year old Phillis traveled to London with the Wheatley's son to publish her first collection of poems, Poems on Various Subjects, Religious and Moral, the first book written by a Back woman in America.
 It included a forward, signed by John Hancock and other Boston notables, as well as a portrait of Phillis to prove that the work was written by a Black woman.
 She was emancipated shortly thereafter.